 Bed bugs or rat mites?

 Question: Several months ago we found rat droppings in one of our crawl spaces.
 We had pest guys come out, and they closed up a few possible entry points in our roof.
 I don’t know how long the droppings were there, or when the rats came through.
-In the summer we occasionally get lots of bites on us, and then it seems to stop during the colder months.
-This year we are getting lots of bites on us.
+In the summer we occasionally get bitten, and then it seems to stop during the colder months.
+This year we are bitten a lot.
 We have found and identified rat fleas in our house (mostly catching them in our bed), which could definitely be the source of our bites.

 However, I’m wondering if we could also have rat mites?
 If so, do they tend to die and not be a problem with the rats not here, or will we need to have the house treated to kill them?
 Also how do we tell if we have rat mites?

 ANSWER: According to the Illinois Department of Public Health, the one type of rodent mite that will readily bite people is the tropical rat mite (Ornythonyssus bacoti).
 Other types of rodent mites that will bite people are the house mouse mite (Liponyssoides sanguineus) and the spiny rat mite (Laelaps echidnina).
 If you suspect that you may be suffering from these very tiny insect bites, you need to seek medical assistance, as they are a public health issue.
 Structural pest control specialists will not be able to assist you in this issue; a trained doctor is what you should seek out.

 This being said, you could have bed bugs—and not rat mites.
 In some regions of the country the frequency of bed bugs has been increasing.
 While they are a nuisance and deliver some painful bites, bed bugs can be controlled with some careful cleaning and a little insecticide.